Divorce Form E4 Nov 2021 | Diana Bastow

 What is a Form E?

-If you or your former spouse have applied for a financial order as part of your divorce or dissolution of your civil partnership, then the court will insist upon a Form E being completed.
-Both you and your former spouse must each complete one separately.
+If you or your former spouse have applied for a financial order as part of your divorce or dissolution of your civil partnership, the court will insist upon completing a Form E. Both you and your former spouse must complete one separately.
 The information collected in this way will enable the court to understand your financial position and your future needs.

 Form E is one of the most important documents the court will consider in relation to determining the financial division of marital assets, and it needs to be completed correctly to ensure you do not prejudice your application for a Financial Order (this is also important if you are the Respondent in the application).

-It is a lengthy form, of 28 pages, and requires a great deal of care.
-It enables you to set out to the court details of all your financial assets, and other relevant considerations the court should contemplate when making any financial order, such as your needs and those of your children.
+It is a lengthy form of 28 pages and requires great care.
+It enables you to set out to the court details of all your financial assets and other relevant considerations the court should contemplate when making any financial order, such as your needs and those of your children.